ProHill/VRS-flights-db/README.md

 # VRS-flights-db
 Code to export Virtual Radar Server flight records and track logs to a MySQL database.
 This is the code used to power http://flights.hillhome.org.
+Also includes example pages written in PHP to display flight info.

 ##Prerequisites
 - VRS installed and running